rabend/json-data-generator/README.md

 It creates JSON-Strings based on a JSON-Schema with random attribute values.

 ## The 'how-to'
-Clone the repository and run `mvn clean install`.
-Then include the lib in your project with
+Include the lib in your project with
 ```
     <dependency>
         <groupId>com.github.rabend</groupId>